Whether you’re an advanced poker player or you’re just starting, research doesn’t stop.

 7. Elements of Poker by Тommy Angelo

-Most of the books we have reviewed so far fall under the poker strategy books category, but not this one.
+Most of the books we have compared so far fall under the poker strategy books category, but not this one.

 Published in 2007, this book gives you advice on how to gain success in the long run.
 Elements of Poker will teach you how to stop titling and spewing money, when to quit, how to control your emotions and other crucial things that don’t really pop into our heads in general.